 Cold Spring Harbor location only

-In this course, we will use small, affordable Nanopore DNA sequencers, which plug into a computer through a USB drive, to do real-time DNA sequencing.
+We will use small, affordable Nanopore DNA sequencers—which plug into a computer through a USB drive—to do real-time DNA sequencing.
 Students will generate complete, composite sequences of their own mitochondrial genomes and the class will "adopt" an organism to sequence as a research project.
 They will make use of bioinformatics and data science to assemble the genome sequences and explore what DNA reveals about humans and other living things.
 The class will also explore genomics applications, ethics, and the revolutionary effects of high throughput sequencing in health, agriculture, and other fields.

-Prerequisites: Completion of DNA Science and one other DNALC advanced camp (Genome Science, BioCoding, or DNA Barcoding) or similar experience (molecular biology lab experience and/or coding experience will be considered)
+Prerequisites: Completion of DNA Science and one other DNALC advanced camp (Genome Science or DNA Barcoding).
+Similar experience (molecular biology lab experience and/or coding experience) will be considered.